fameyer94/KinematicRoutingInstances/KOP/RUNTIME/readme.md

 The structure of the file is as follows: waypoint_id SPACE x-coordinate SPACE y-coordinate SPACE priority

 This is a description of the problem instances generated for hyperparameter tuning.
-For all instances, each waypoint (x-coordinate,y-coordinate) is sampled randomly with x \in [0, 10], y \in [0, 10].
+For all instances, each waypoint (x-coordinate,y-coordinate) is sampled randomly with x \in [0, 20] (m), y \in [0, 20] (m).
 The priority is randomly sampled within the interval [0, 9].
 The first entry represents the start waypoint, the last entry represents the end waypoint.
-Start and end waypoint are assigned the priority zero.
+Start and end waypoints are assigned the priority zero.

 ## Detailed description of each instance:
 - 5a/b/c/d/e.txt: test instance with 5 randomly sampled waypoints